YiqinZhang/OPE-RISE/README.md

 # OPE-RISE
-Explore RISE for JupyterLab Slideshow for Open Source Education
+Explore RISE on JupyterLab for slide presentations for Open Source Education

 Enrich the following features:
 - Black Theme